-In its most recent filings with the Securities and Exchange Commission (SEC), MFIM reported having nearly $26 billion in assets under management.
-Roughly $7 billion of this amount belongs to individual clients.
+In its most recent filings with the Securities and Exchange Commission (SEC), MFIM reported having more than $26 billion in assets under management.
+Roughly $9 billion of this amount belongs to individual clients.
 The bulk - roughly $19 billion - of the firm’s business is with institutional and corporate clients.
 The firm appears on SmartAsset's lists for top financial advisor firms in Illinois and Chicago.

 Mesirow Financial Investment Management Background